 But she decided she would pursue every damn option and possibility open to her to help raise her kids.
 And in so doing, she inspired her adult daughter not to give up – but rather to fight for her life and future too.

-The first major positive is the family finally received subsidised housing from the City of Toronto.
+The first major positive is the family finally received subsidized housing from the City of Toronto.
 Their co-op rent is only $226 per month, as opposed to the $1,100 per month it might otherwise be.

-Second, mum applied for Disability income from Social Services.
+Second, mum applied for Disability Income from Social Services.
 Her case was denied at first, but she launched an appeal, and with help from her rejuvenated adult daughter, they were successful, and now she receives more than $500 per month such income.

 Her daughter investigated many alternatives for her own future, and decided she would like to go back to school and develop new skills.
 She applied for a Nursing degree at George Brown, and was one of a small group accepted from 5,000 applicants!

 But how to pay for this second chance?
-She uncovered a program called “The second career strategy” offered by the Ontario Ministry of Training Colleges and Universities.
+She uncovered a program called “The Second Career Strategy” offered by the Ontario Ministry of Training Colleges and Universities.
 She was approved, and began her studies in September 2009.
 The Ministry pays for her tuition and books, AND pays her $590 every two weeks during the school year.
 Fantastic!

-So now, although it is still very tough, there is an income coming into the household from these various sources, and this, together with subsidized housing, is giving them a chance.
+So now, although it is still very tough, there is income coming into the household from these various sources, and this, together with subsidized housing, is giving them a chance.